We'll defend your rights.

-Control and custody are defined definitely when it comes to drug possession.
-The former meaning that you had the intention to do something with the drug such as keep, consume or share it the latter meaning that the drug was found in your immediate physical possession.
-Drugs found in your custody, such as in you pocket, do not necessarily mean a conviction; it must be proven that you knew they were there.
+Control and custody are definitely defined when it comes to drug possession.
+The former means that you had the intention to do something with the drug, such as keep, consume or share it; the latter means that the drug was found in your immediate physical possession.
+Drugs found in your custody, such as in your pocket, do not necessarily mean a conviction; it must be proven that you knew they were there.
 You can also be charged for the momentary custody or control of a known prohibited substance; this includes holding drugs for a friend or acquaintance or taking possession of a joint passed to you.

 Using or administering an illegal drug to another is a criminal offence.
 If a person dies after an illegal drug has been given to them, the person responsible for allowing the deceased to administer drugs could be charged with manslaughter.
 The illegal administration of a drug includes incidents of drink spiking, in which a drug is ingested without the consent or knowledge of the victim.

-In order to charge a person with drug use the police must prove that the substance consumed was in fact an illegal substance.
+To charge a person with drug use, the police must prove that the substance consumed was, in fact illegal.
 This most often relies on the admission of drug use by the accused.
-Without admission the police may fail to prove that the substance used was illegal.
+Without admission, the police may fail to prove that the substance used was illegal.
 A doctor can only conduct a blood test– identify which illegal substances have been consumed – in the event of an arrest.